slyval/guidelines/SAP Commerce/Commerce Conventions.md

 - be in lowercase

 ### Data Model
-All data models or items mus
+All data models or items must be created in the *-items.xml file in the resources folder of an extension.
 #### Items, Relations and Enums
 - For items, relations and Enums; the names must:
 	- Contain only alphanumeric characters